iliadmitriev/privkey2012/README.md

 # Privkey2012

-This tool is used to extract private key from CryptoPRO storage format using GOST R 34.10-2012
+This tool is used to extract private key from CryptoPRO storage format using GOST R 34.10-2012 format

 Storage is a folder with files:
 ```